Shantanu-Khedkar/CSS-Desktop/README.md

 reset as on 'boot' the filesystem would entirely be reloaded.

 ## Somewhere along the way...
 If this is going to turn into a funky OS, it might as well be good to define standards and API's too.
-This projects could extend as deep as needed.
+This project could extend as deep as needed.
 It could stop at just having the users link their google cloud shell, or their actual shell (a node runtime that serves the website would be needed for this).
 It could however also extend to developing a complete implementation of an OS in js.
 I'm sure this already exists...
 Infact, im sure what CSS-Desktop ultimately aims to be already exists too..
 A website that runs an OS and looks beautiful.